Skip to main content

 Data impact

-Delete a relation type
+Delete a relationship type

 1. Click the delete icon